Getting started with Virtualization#

 Both methods will effectively prepare your system for GPU virtualization, and the choice between them depends on your specific needs and familiarity with the installation process.
 The following sections will detail each approach to guide you through the setup.

-Installing the PF Driver via .deb Package#
+Installing the PF Driver via Package#

 On Ubuntu systems, PF driver can be installed using the latest .deb package.
-Here are the steps:

 Install dependencies: